thesofproject/sof-docs/algos/demux/demux.rst

 =============

-The component configuration defines how audio channels are copied from input to output stream.
-As the ASoC/SOF audio stream can have up to 8 audio channels, a stream-to-stream specific 8 x 8 routing matrix defines the channel mapping from input to output.
+The component configuration defines how audio channels are copied from input to output streams.
+As the ASoC/SOF audio stream can have up to 8 audio channels, a stream-to-stream specific 8x8 routing matrix defines the channel mapping from input to output.
 Because every stream is fully configurable, we have a matrix for all multiplexer input streams or all demultiplexer output streams.
-The 8 x 8 binary matrix takes up to 64 bits and is controlled with eight unsigned char values.
+The 8x8 binary matrix takes up to 64 bits and is controlled with eight unsigned char values.

 .. note::
-        mux/demux component can't mix channels.
-If you try to setup mixing in the configuration matrix you will get error in component initialization phase.
+        The mux/demux component can't mix channels.
+If you try to set up mixing in the configuration matrix, you will get an error in the component initialization phase.

 .. figure:: images/mux.png

    Example of multiplexer configuration matrices with 2 input streams.
-   In this artificial mux example first input stream's channel 1 is copied to output stream's channel 1.
-Second input stream's channel 2 is copied to output stream's channel 2.
-If the streams have only 2 channels the matrix values outside the 2x2 square don't have any effect.
+   In this artificial mux example, the first input stream's channel 1 is copied to the output stream's channel 1.
+The second input stream's channel 2 is copied to the output stream's channel 2.
+If the streams have only 2 channels, the matrix values outside the 2x2 square don't have any effect.

 .. figure:: images/demux.png

    Example of demultiplexer configuration matrices with 2 output streams.
-   In this artificial demux example input stream's channel 1 is copied to first output stream's both channels and input stream's channel 2 is copied to second output stream both channels.
+   In this artificial demux example, the input stream's channel 1 is copied to both channels of the first output stream and the input stream's channel 2 is copied to both channels of the second output stream.

 .. note::
-        Note that demux matrix configuration is opposite to mux configuration: input channel is the matrix column and output is the row.
+      The demux matrix configuration is opposite to the mux configuration: the input channel is the matrix column and the output is the row.

 Topology
 ========